espressif/esp-at/docs/ESP_AT_Commands_Set.md

 ***Notice:***

-* If using Espressif's AT BIN (/esp-idf/bin/at), `AT+CIUPDATE` will download a new AT BIN from the Espressif Cloud.
+* If using Espressif's AT [BIN](https://www.espressif.com/zh-hans/support/download/at), `AT+CIUPDATE` will download a new AT BIN from the Espressif Cloud.
-* If using a user-compiled AT BIN, users need to make their own `AT+CIUPDATE` upgrade.
-Espressif provides a demo as a reference for local upgrade (/esp-idf/example/at).
+* If using a user-compiled AT BIN, users need to implement their own AT+CIUPDATE FOTA function. esp-at project provides an example of [FOTA](https://github.com/espressif/esp-at/blob/master/main/at_upgrade.c).
 * It is suggested that users call `AT+RESTORE` to restore the factory default settings after upgrading the AT firmware.

 <a name="cmd-IPDINFO"></a>